 Ms. Dutton was appointed as a director of Gibson on January 11, 2022.
 Ms. Dutton is currently Vice President and Managing Director at Sunnydale Foods.
 Prior to, Ms. Dutton was the Chief Executive Officer and Managing Partner at Alawa Foods Inc., and previously, was the General Manager, Agri-Commodities and Special Crops at Western Grain Trade.
+Ms. Dutton is a successful entrepreneur with a proven track record focusing on value added agriculture and growth opportunities.
 Ms. Dutton studied Agriculture Economics at the University of Saskatchewan and McGill University and is a citizen of the Metis Nation- Saskatchewan.

-Securities $Held^{(1,2)}$
+Securities Held (1,2) Shares 4,805

-Shares 4,805 Value (\$) \$117,242
+DSU 3,552 Value (\$) \$191,874

-Director since | January 2022
+Age | 45 Director since | January 2022